Online RN to MSN Programs in Georgia: Comparing Top Schools

 - One to two years of clinical practice as an RN

-- Complete all undergraduate prerequisites
+- Completion of all undergraduate prerequisites

 - A cumulative grade point average (GPA) of 2.75 on a 4.00 scale